-The statement of net position presents information on all of the Library's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in the Library's net position may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.
+The statement of net position presents financial information on all of the Library's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.